-New staff and governors will receive a briefing during their induction, which includes the school's child protection policy and staff behaviour policy, reporting and recording arrangements, and details for the DSL.
-All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated and the DSL will receive training updated at least every two years, including training in inter-agency procedures.
+New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection and safeguarding policy, behaviour policy including staff behaviour, reporting and recording arrangements, and details for the DSL.

+All staff and governors will receive training that is regularly updated.
+The NSSP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.